Magengruppe

 Verschlechterung vom Essen und nach dem Essen.

-Bry.: direkt nach dem Essen viele Symptome; nach dem Essen Schwere und Druck im Magen; Beschwerden durch: Austern/verdorbener Wurst/altem Käse/Salat/Kohl/Kartoffeln/frisches, grünes Gemüse.
+Bry.: hat direkt nach dem Essen viele Symptome; nach dem Essen Schwere und Druck im Magen; Beschwerden durch: Austern/verdorbener Wurst/altem Käse/Salat/Kohl/Kartoffeln/frisches, grünes Gemüse.

 Keuchhusten < nach dem Essen.